qaintumai/quantum/docs/api_reference.md

 The Models module provides the implementation of quantum neural networks and quantum transformers.
 Quantum encoders and quantum decoders are used to build quantum transformers.

+* quantum_decoder.py: Implements the quantum decoder module for processing and transforming input data using quantum operations, typically as part of a sequence-to-sequence model or a transformer architecture.

+* quantum_encoder.py: Defines the quantum encoder component, responsible for encoding input data into quantum states, capturing important features and contextual information for downstream tasks.

+* quantum_feed_forward.py: Contains the implementation of a quantum feed-forward neural network layer, which applies non-linear transformations to input quantum data to enhance model capacity and learning.

+* quantum_neural_network.py: Provides the structure and functionality for constructing a quantum neural network (QNN), combining various quantum layers and circuits to perform tasks like classification or regression.

+* quantum_transformer.py: Implements the quantum transformer model, leveraging quantum attention mechanisms and layers to perform sequence modeling tasks with quantum-enhanced capabilities.

 #### Utilities

 The Utilities module contains shared utilities used across the project.

+* config.py: Contains configuration settings and parameters, such as model hyperparameters, file paths, and environment settings, which are used across different parts of the project to maintain consistency.

+* data_loader.py: Implements data loading and preprocessing functions that read datasets from files, apply necessary transformations, and prepare the data for training and evaluation in quantum neural networks.

+* utils.py: Provides various utility functions and helper methods for common tasks, such as training loops, model evaluation, logging, and other repetitive operations needed throughout the project

 ### Layers API
 #### input_embedding.py